Google Labs: History

-Discontinuation and revival
+Discontinuation

-In July 2011, Google announced that it was discontinuing Google Labs.
+In July 2011, Google announced that it would discontinue Google Labs as part of a broader effort to prioritize fewer products and streamline development.

 Although many of the experiments have been discontinued, a few have moved to the main search pages or have been integrated into other products.
 Google still has many links to its defunct "Labs" tools in Google blogs that are readily accessible through a Google search.